Rick Engineering: Civil engineer in Phoenix, AZ

 The service provider, as administrator of the site, does not verify whether the opinions published on the site come from consumers who have purchased or used the product or service in question.
 The rating in stars (up to 5) is the arithmetic average of all ratings given within the reviews published below.

 “I had a really positive experience working with this civil engineering company.
-They’re thorough and handle everything from land surveys to other civil engineering tasks in-house, which made the whole process go smoothly.” report abuse
+They’re a fantastic team and handle everything from land surveys to a range of civil engineering needs – all done in-house, which was really convenient.”

-“Seriously, that survey outfit was fantastic – the best I’ve seen in the whole valley!” report abuse
+“Absolutely stunning – seriously the best survey outfit I’ve seen in the whole valley!”

 Share: